 A detailed look at impact investing

-Investing with impact is an idea which has grown rapidly in recent years.
+Impact investing is an idea which has grown rapidly in recent years.
 The United Nations’ Sustainable Development Goals (SDGs), which were established in 2015 to address key global challenges including poverty, inequality, climate and health, have played a vital role in driving the impact agenda.
 There has been widespread adoption of the SDGs by a wide range of stakeholders – governments, businesses, financial institutions and not-for-profits – as a framework to assess unmet societal needs.

 There are 17 SDGs, with clearly defined objectives, as well as 169 underlying targets to be met by 2030.